We have moved our website to embl.org/events. The content below is no longer being updated.

 Furthermore, what does narrative in contemporary fiction have to say about the human dimension of science?
 Are its practitioners villains or heroes, stereotypes or multidimensional characters?
 Has fictional portraying of science in divers media given rise to new narrative forms?
 What could be their role in science communication?
-Can a novel, film, or play make science more approachable, or facilitate understanding of ethical questions, or arouse curiosity about scientific concepts?
+Can a novel, film or play make science more approachable or facilitate understanding of ethical questions or arouse curiosity about scientific concepts?

-- The place of narrative in the communication of science
+- The place of narrative in science

 - How we do science, publish science and communicate science